 Chimneys take a beating from severe weather year round.
 Water penetration is the single greatest cause of deterioration and damage.
 Waterproofing your chimney is a simple and easy task that will extend the life of your chimney for years and will protect against expensive repairs.
 Chimney leaks are a frustrating problem for many homeowners; waterproofing your chimney is the best way to solve chimney leaking problems.
 While there are several potential sources for water intrusion on a chimney, the brick and mortar joints are usually the most obvious places to start.

-Note: Before you start, make sure that the pitch of your roof isn't too steep and that you are comfortable climbing up on your roof.
-Also, make sure to use some type of fall protection to prevent serious injury.
-If you're not comfortable with this, it might be a good idea to hire a professional chimney sweep.
-You can search for a qualified sweep in your area by going to www.nscg.org.
+Note: Before you start, make sure that the pitch of your roof isn’t too steep and that you are comfortable climbing up on your roof.
+Make sure to use some type of fall protection to prevent serious injury.
+If you’re not comfortable with this, it might be a good idea to hire a professional chimney sweep.
+You can search for a qualified sweep in your area by going to www.csia.org.

 Step 1 – Measure the Surface Area of Your Chimney

 The first step to waterproofing your chimney is to determine how much material is needed.
 Measure all the sides of your chimney to determine the total area.
-Calculate the area of each side of your chimney, then add all four sides together to find the total area.
+Calculate the area of each side of your chimney, then add all four sides together to come up with the total area.

 If the chimney has any mold, dirt, rust, creosote stains, efflorescence, or any other foreign matter, you will want to remove it first.
 Use ChimneyRx Safer Brick & Masonry Cleaner to thoroughly clean the surface of the chimney.
 You can mix it four parts water to one part cleaner and apply it with a pump-up garden sprayer.